 A request to escalate to Stage 2 must be made via email to clerk@greenwoodacademies.org, within five working days of receipt of the Stage 1 response.
-In order for the panel to understand the reasons for the escalation, the information in Appendix 4 must be included with the request and we will ask you to provide this information before proceeding.
+In order for the panel to understand the reasons for the escalation, the form in Appendix 4 must be included with the request and we will ask you to complete it if it is not.